Swasth-Apps/healthcoach-help/src/pages/client/topics/free-programs.md

 The admin sets the list of featured coaches and programs based on their experience, client reviews, successfully completed programs, etc.

-To search them, go to my profile and click on the star icon present at the top right corner, as shown in the above image.
+To search them, go to 'My Profile' and click on the star icon present at the top right corner, as shown in the above image.

-There, you will have a list of featured coaches and programs.
+Here, you will have a list of featured coaches and programs.

 ![Featured Programs](/img/featured-coaches-programs-i.png "Featured Programs")

 The programs that are not listed as paid can be easily filtered.

-Programs consist of multiple cohorts.
+Each program consist of multiple cohorts.
+A cohort is a group of sessions that consist of multiple skill-sets and assessments, curated for addressing specific needs.

 After selecting the program, you need to choose the suitable cohort for joining the program from all the cohorts available.
-A cohort is a group of sessions that consist of multiple skill-sets and assessments, curated for addressing specific needs.

 Select the preferred cohort, and you will be enrolled in the program.